instacart/formula/docs/events.md

-Event handling in Formula is based on callback functions.
+Event handling in Formula is based on simple callback functions.
 Callbacks can have zero or one parameter to pass data as part of the event.

+### UI Events
-For example, to handle UI events, declare a function on the `Render Model` for each type of UI event you care about.
+To handle UI events, declare a function on the `Render Model` for each type of UI event you care about.
 ```kotlin
 data class FormRenderModel(
   // A callback with no parameters